 To enable customer success and deepen our relationships with them, we engage with our customers to provide services related to our software including consulting, training, and implementation services, especially when applying optimization and data science.
-Altair's headquarters includes an industrial design studio, a prototype shop, and test facilities.
-We have expertise designing and working with controls, power electronics, traditional and composite structures, and total system level development in the automotive, aerospace, consumer products and other markets.
-Our team of data scientists is experienced with applications ranging from credit scoring to predictive analytics of physical assets.

 Implementation and custom software services are available to help customers leverage their investment in Altair's software to streamline workflows and solve specialized industry vertical engineering and business problems.
 We work closely with our clients to increase organizational efficiency and decision making by tailoring these solutions to a client's own environment and processes.